zooniverse/aggregation-for-caesar/Scripts.md

 You will need two to three files from your project for offline use:
  - The classification dump: The `Request new classification export` or `Request new workflow classification export` button from the lab's `Data Export` tab
  - The workflow dump: The `Request new workflow export` button from the lab's `Data Export` tab
- - The workflow contents (optional): The `Request new workflow contents export` button from the lab's `Data Export` tab.
-This file is used to make a look up table between the column names used for each task/answer/tool and the original text used for them on the project.

 ### Example: Penguin Watch
 Penguin Watch has several workflows, for this example we will look at workflow number 6465 (time lapse cameras) and version `52.76`.
 The downloaded files for this project are:
  - `penguin-watch-workflows.csv`: the workflow file (contains the major version number as a column)
- - `penguin-watch-workflow_contents.csv`: the workflow contents file (contains the minor version number as a column)
- - `time-lapse-cameras-classifications-trim.csv`: the classification file for workflow 6465
+ - `penguin-watch-classifications-trim.csv`: the classification file for workflow 6465

 This [zip folder](https://drive.google.com/file/d/177uXdt3IRIOc2b42UvG4EdNJv973RCtS/view?usp=sharing) contains these files.